Project Overview

 Redox signaling in aging and metabolic disease

-In collaboration with George Brooks (UC Berkeley), Rudy Ortiz (UC Merced) and Rosh Rahimian (University of the Pacific) we are studying the role of redox signaling and mitochondrial dysfunction in aging and metabolic disease.
-We use a combination of primary cell systems, aged mice, and rodent models of metabolic syndrome syndrome (OLETF and UCDT2DM rats) to conduct our studies.
+In collaboration with George Brooks (UC Berkeley) and Rudy Ortiz (UC Merced) we are studying the role of redox signaling and mitochondrial dysfunction in aging and metabolic disease.
+We use a combination of primary cell systems, aged mice, and rodent models of metabolic syndrome syndrome to conduct our studies.
 This work is supported in part by the National Institute on Aging (Award Number R01AG059715).